inaimathi/cl-css/README.md

 ### Boilerplate reduction

-You can stitch things into the directives you pass to `css`.
+You can stitch things into the directives you pass to `css` to eliminate repetition.
 Whether variables

 	> (defvar slim-box '(:margin 0px :padding 0px :border "1px solid #f00"))